 Key terms that are important to understanding and navigating the Comprehensive Policy:

 Administrative resolution is a general term used to describe the various processes by which the University resolves a substantiated formal complaint under the Equitable Resolution Procedures (after a finding of responsibility has been made following investigation and/or admission).
-Administrative resolution processes may be governed by the Community Standards, Faculty Handbook, collective bargaining agreement, and/or Employee Staff Handbook, depending on whether the complaint is against a student, faculty employee, or staff employee, respectively.
+Administrative resolution processes may be governed by the Community Standards, Faculty Handbook, collective bargaining agreements, and/or Employee Staff Handbook, depending on the applicable classification of the respondent.
+Allegations involving student-worker respondents or other respondents who hold dual classifications will be routed to the most appropriate administrative resolution format depending on the individual context of the alleged misconduct, at the discretion of the Executive Director for Equity & Compliance.
 An administrative resolution officer (“ARO”) is a general term to describe trained and qualified individuals who have a role in these processes.

 An affected party is a member of the University community (student, faculty employee, or staff employee) who reports having experienced (or has been reported by another to have experienced) prohibited conduct under the Comprehensive Policy.
 Affected parties are eligible to request supportive measures and/or file a formal complaint under either the Equitable Resolution Procedures or Title IX Sexual Harassment Grievance Process (“Grievance Process”), as applicable.

 Alternative resolution options include non-disciplinary processes such as conflict resolution (mediation, restorative justice), directed discussions, or other negotiated resolution, and constitute one set of procedural options that may be available for the resolution of some formal complaints.